stevepiercy/montague/CONTRIBUTING.rst

 6. Submit a pull request through the GitHub website.

-Pull Request Guidelines
+Pull request guidelines
 -----------------------

-If you need some code review or feedback while you're developing the code just make the pull request.
+If you need some code review or feedback while you're developing the code, just make the pull request.

 For merging, you should: